zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

    .. warning::

-         Zammad behaves inconsistent in between certain ticket condition dialogues - if you can see ticket states only in parts of the admin menu and not in the front-end, your state *is not visible*.
+         Zammad behaves inconsistent in between certain ticket condition dialogs - if you can see ticket states only in parts of the admin menu and not in the front-end, your state *is not visible*.

          :docs:`The system documentation </admin/console/working-on-tickets.html#make-new-states-available-to-ui>`